gregorywmorris/Maven-Power-Outage-Challenge/README.md

 * Used the Data Dictionary as a guide for expected values.
 * Formatted data tables:
     * Format to use 2022's column names as this format best fits the majority of the data.
-    * For Alert criteria before 2015, list as 'unknown'.
+    * For Alert criteria before 2015, listed as 'unknown'.
     * Split combined date time columns for years before 2011.
     * Formatted the correct type for date, time, and integer columns.
 * Dates transposed (showing as finishing before the start date), corrected the date and month then moved to the correct sheet when appropriate.
 * Removed 'ongoing' from the date column.
 * Remove gridlines and white background color.
-* Sheet 2023: Removed Temp column.
+* Sheet 2023: Removed Temp column; no data.
 * Sheet 2016: Only had data up to October 31st.
 * Sheet 2011: the years 2077 (well into the future) and 2001 (before data collection) were corrected to 2011 to match the start date.
 * Sheet 2004: Removed record with no start and end dates.
 Unable to confirm actuals.